 - 1. Member States shall require all institutions to have in place an effective system of governance which provides for sound and prudent management of their activities.
 That system shall include an adequate transparent organisational structure with a clear allocation and appropriate segregation of responsibilities and an effective system for ensuring the transmission of information.
 The system of governance shall be subject to regular internal review. - 2.
-The system of governance referred to in paragraph 1 shall be proportionate to the nature, scale and complexity of the activities of the institution. - 2a.
-Member States shall not prevent institutions from outsourcing any key functions as referred to in Article 25(1) or other activities to third parties, also in cooperation among them, in accordance with Article 33.
+The system of governance referred to in paragraph 1 shall be proportionate to the nature, scale and complexity of the activities of the institution.

 - 3. Member States shall ensure that the institutions adopt written policies in relation to risk management, internal control, internal audit and, where relevant, actuarial activities and outsourced activities, and that these institutions ensure that those policies are implemented.
-Those written policies shall be subject to prior approval by the administrative, management or supervisory body of the institution and shall be reviewed at least every three years and shall be adapted in view of any significant change in the system or area concerned. - 4. deleted - 5.
-Member States shall ensure that institutions take reasonable steps to ensure continuity and regularity in the performance of their activities, including the development of contingency plans.
-To that end, the institution shall employ appropriate and proportionate systems, resources and procedures. - 6.
+Those written policies shall be subject to prior approval by the administrative, management or supervisory body of the institution and shall be reviewed at least every three years and shall be adapted in view of any significant change in the system or area concerned. - 4. deleted - 5. deleted - 6.
 Member States shall require institutions to have at least two persons who effectively run the institution.
-Member States may allow that If only one person effectively runs the institution, Member States may demand from institutions, on the basis of a reasoned assessment, conducted by the competent authorities that at least a second person is put in charge of the institution.
-The assessment shall take into account the role of social partners in the overall management of the institutions, as well as size, nature, scale and complexity of the activities of the institution.
+Member States may allow that only one person effectively runs the institution, on the basis of a reasoned assessment conducted by the competent authorities.
+The assessment shall take into account the role of social partners in the overall management of the institutions, as well as size, nature, scale and complexity of the activities of the institutions.